 So what are the things about books that kids miss in this digital age?

 Creativity.
 It is based on experience that when I read, the story including the pictures all come to life in my mind.
-When we read, our imagination starts to work as if a movie is played inside our head.
-Books provide the reader a certain tactile experience which goes beyond just mere words, sentences and paragraphs.
-It reveals a happening, an event which is only vivid in the mind.
+When we read, our imagination starts to work as if a movie is played inside our heads.
+Books provide the reader a certain tactile experience that goes beyond just mere words, sentences and paragraphs.
+It reveals a happening, an event that is only vivid in the mind.

 Empathy.
 As defined, empathy is the ability to identify with or understand another’s situation or feelings.
 According to a study, when people become too absorbed into the emotional travails of a books’ characters, the tendency is to become more empathetic in real life.
 In one way or another, we can relate and become attached to the story and characters and at some point we will be able to feel and understand the same situation once it happen in pur lives.
 Mots of the time it will also offer lessons for real life situations.